stefanbirkner/fake-sftp-server-rule/README.md

 This rule starts a server before your test and stops it afterwards.

-You can interact with the SFTP server by using the SFTP protocol with an arbitrary username and password.
-(The server accepts every combination of username and password.)
+You can interact with the SFTP server by using the SFTP protocol with password authentication.
+By default the server accepts every pair of username and password, but you can restrict it to specific pairs.

+    public class TestClass {
+      @Rule
+      public final FakeSftpServerRule sftpServer = new FakeSftpServerRule() .addUser("username", "password");

+      ...
+    }

+It is also possible to do this during the test using the same method.

 The port of the server is obtained by `sftpServer.getPort()`.
 You can change it by calling `setPort(int)`.
 If you do this from within a test then the server